25 Stunning Shots that Showcase the Beauty of the Canadian Winter

 Marlene Parker of Campbellton, New Brunswick, shares this adorable photo, writing: “This is my then-one-year-old granddaughter Dahlia out for an afternoon excursion on Lake Nipissing, Ontario.
 It looks more like she’s crawling along the surface of the moon!”

 Gillian Reain of Waterloo, Ontario, writes, “Last year, I was fortunate enough to travel to Alberta and explore more of our beautiful country.
-I snapped this photo upon seeing the incredible Rocky Mountains for the very first time.
+I snapped this photo upon seeing the incredible Canadian Rockies for the very first time.
 I had seen them in pictures before, but to see them in person was truly an amazing experience that I think every Canadian should have the opportunity to enjoy.
 Our Canada is vast, beautiful and scenic, and I think this picture perfectly represents that.”